tetcoin/twasm-utils/cli/README.md

-# pwasm-utils-cli
+# twasm-utils-cli

-Collection of WASM utilities used in Parity and WASM contract devepment
+Collection of WASM utilities used in Tetsy and WASM contract devepment

 ## Install

 Easiest way to use is to install via `cargo install`:

 ```
-cargo install pwasm-utils-cli
+cargo install twasm-utils-cli
 ```